-- Lead individual and collaborative research activities, building on an established and distinctive programme of research and disseminating results through regular and sustained publications in high impact journals, books, conference proceedings, and/or other relevant publications. - Lead and manage the design, development and delivery of a range of teaching programmes at undergraduate and postgraduate levels, including leading curriculum review and enhancement activities, in a manner that supports a research-led approach to student learning. - Be able to lead and secure, as Principal- or Co-Investigator, proposals to appropriate external bodies for research funding and manage grants awarded. - 4.
-Be able to manage research groups as project leader, providing leadership, support and guidance to research staff and students and academic colleagues as appropriate. - 5.
+- Lead and manage the design, development and delivery of a range of teaching programmes at undergraduate and postgraduate levels, including leading curriculum review and enhancement activities, in a manner that supports a research-led approach to student learning. - Lead and secure, as Principal- or Co-Investigator, proposals to appropriate external bodies for research funding and manage grants awarded. - 4.
+Manage research groups as project leader, providing leadership, support and guidance to research staff and students and academic colleagues as appropriate. - 5.
 Design and manage processes in relation to student assessment, examination and feedback activities. - 6.
 Lead the development of knowledge exchange activities by, for example, establishing research and/or educational links with industry and influencing public policy and the professions. - 7.
 Carry out School, Faculty and/or University senior administrative and management functions, for example by convening or participating in relevant committees. - 8.
 Contribute to the strategic development of the School through, for example, developing new research directions and/or educational courses. - 9.
 Engage in continuous professional development.